-As of March 31, 2005, we had working capital of \$251.9 million, as compared to \$229.5 million as of December 31, 2004.
+As of September 30, 2005, we had working capital of \$293.2 million compared to \$229.5 million as of December 31, 2004.
 This increase was primarily attributable to our operating results.

-Operating activities provided net cash of \$6.9 million in 2005, as compared to \$21.4 million in 2004.
-Net cash was provided primarily by net income which was adjusted for non-cash charges and credits, including earned compensation from stock option grants and restricted stock grants and depreciation and amortization, as well as an increase in the cash received from the preferred return from THQ joint venture, decreases in accounts receivable and prepaid expenses and other current assets and an increase in income taxes payable, which were offset in part by an increase in inventory and a decrease in accounts payable and accrued expenses and reserves for sales returns and allowances.
-Our accounts receivable turnover as measured by days sales outstanding in accounts receivable increased from approximately 50 days as of December 31, 2004 to approximately 52 days as of March 31, 2005 primarily due to a shift in sales to domestic sales origin from FOB China, which carry shorter payment terms and a shift in domestic sales to customers with longer payment terms.
-Other than open purchase orders, issued in the normal course of business, we have no obligations to purchase finished goods from our manufacturers.
-As of March 31, 2005, we had cash and cash equivalents and marketable securities of \$194.0 million.
+Operating activities provided net cash of \$55.8 million in 2005, as compared to \$86.4 million in 2004.
+Net cash was provided primarily by net income which was adjusted for non-cash charges and credits, including earned compensation from stock option grants and restricted stock grants, depreciation and amortization and the write-off of our investment in a Chinese joint venture, as well as by the cash received from the preferred return from video game joint venture, increases in accounts payable, accrued expenses, reserve for sales returns and allowances, and income taxes payable, which were offset in part by increases in accounts receivable, inventory and prepaid expenses and other current assets and a decrease in deferred income taxes.
+Our accounts receivable turnover as measured by days sales for the quarter outstanding in accounts receivable was approximately 56 days as of September 30, 2005, which is comparable to approximately 56 days as of September 30, 2004.
+Other than open purchase orders issued in the normal course of business, we have no obligations to purchase finished goods from our manufacturers.
+As of September 30, 2005, we had cash and cash equivalents of \$228.1 million.

-Our investing activities used net cash of \$14.3 million in 2005, as compared to providing \$3.2 million in 2004, consisting primarily of cash paid for the Play Along earn-out of \$10.0 million and the purchase of office furniture and equipment, molds and tooling used in the manufacture of our products, other assets and the purchase of marketable securities.
-In 2004, our investing activities consisted primarily of cash received from the sale of marketable securities, offset in part by cash paid for the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products and other assets.
+Our investing activities used net cash of \$7.0 million in 2005, as compared to \$74.8 million in 2004, consisting primarily of cash paid for the Play Along earn-out of \$10.0 million, the purchase of net assets in the Pet Pal acquisition and the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products, partially offset by the sale of marketable securities.
+In 2004, our investing activities consisted primarily of cash paid for the purchase of net assets from Play Along, the purchase of office furniture and equipment and molds and tooling used in the manufacture of our products and other assets, and the purchase of marketable securities.
 As part of our strategy to develop and market new products, we have entered into various character and product licenses with royalties ranging from 1% to 18% payable on net sales of such products.
-As of March 31, 2005, these agreements required future aggregate minimum guarantees of \$29.5 million, exclusive of \$12.3 million in advances already paid.
+As of September 30, 2005, these agreements required future aggregate minimum guarantees of \$26.2 million, exclusive of \$18.1 million in advances already paid.

-Our financing activities provided net cash of \$1.8 million in 2005, consisting of proceeds from the exercise of stock options.
-In 2004, financing activities provided net cash of \$0.4 million, consisting of proceeds from the exercise of stock options, partially offset by the repayment of long-term debt.
+Our financing activities provided net cash of \$3.0 million in 2005, consisting of proceeds from the exercise of stock options.
+In 2004, financing activities provided net cash of \$2.1 million, consisting of proceeds from the exercise of stock options, partially offset by the repayment of long-term debt.